Connected (Stereo MC's song)

 "Connected" is a song by British hip hop/electronic music group Stereo MC's.
-It is the title track of their third studio album, and was released in September 1992 as the album's lead single.
+It is the title track of their third studio album, and was released in September 1992 by Gee Street and Island Records as the album's lead single.
 The song samples "Let Me (Let Me Be Your Lover)" by Jimmy "Bo" Horne and peaked at number 18 on the UK Singles Chart.
-Internationally, "Connected" peaked within the top 10 of the charts in Austria, Sweden and Switzerland, and peaked within the top 20 of the charts in Belgium, Finland and the United States.
-Its music video was directed by Matthew Amos.
+Internationally, "Connected" peaked within the top 10 of the charts in Austria, Sweden and Switzerland, and entered the top 20 of the charts in Belgium, Finland and the United States.
+Its music video, directed by Matthew Amos, received a nomination at the 1993 MTV Video Music Awards.
+NME and Melody Maker ranked "Connected" number 16 and 19 in their list of "Singles of the Year" in December 1992.
 The song later appeared in the 1995 movie Hackers, and it was the theme to the Rob Lowe programme Dr. Vegas (2004).

-Production and lyrics
+Background and release

+Rob Birch and Nick Hallam of Stereo MCs grew up as next-door neighbours in Nottingham.
+They both moved to London and released their debut album as Stereo MC’s in 1989, 33-45-78.
+"Connected" was made after three years of touring.
+It was also one of the last tracks they did for the album by same name.
+Group member Hallam told in a 2023-interview with The Guardian, "We had the chorus, but had hit a cul-de-sac.
+Rob and me went to the studio, put the track on and thought: "Let's see if we can at least get the vibe we need to nail it."
+Rob started jamming around the vocal: "Aiii Aiii Aiii."
+We looped it up and put it through the whole song.
+Then Rob went back in and did the rest of the vocals – and that was it."

-The song uses a bassline sampled from Jimmy "Bo" Horne's song "Let Me (Let Me Be Your Lover)".
-QC and Post Production Duplicates by Marty Munsch (CPI).
-Group member Nick Hallam told Billboard about the song's lyrics, "The song [...] is about human beings and the lack of connection there is between anything today.
+The group used a rudimentary sampler, a Bel Delay Unit, for the "Aiii Aiii Aiii" bits.
+Vocalist Birch recalled, "It was a godsend: you could get a beat up and running in two minutes flat.
+I had to push the button to retrigger the sample over and over, until my finger bled on to the machine."
+The song also uses a bassline sampled from Jimmy "Bo" Horne's song "Let Me (Let Me Be Your Lover)".
+Hallam told Billboard in 1993 about the lyrics, "The song "Connected" is about human beings and the lack of connection there is between anything today.
 It's about the way everyone tries to categorize everything.
 The way every race is trying to separate from each other."